 Please familiarize yourself with the General Principles for Fair Use in Education.
 For further information about copyright, see Copyright, Licenses, and Permissions below.

-Placing Physical Materials on Reserve (not available for Fall 2020)
+Placing Physical Materials on Reserve

-For the safety of our students, faculty, and staff the library will not provide physical course reserves during Fall 2020.
 The library encourages faculty to use digital course materials such as ebooks, streaming films, or open educational resources in lieu of placing items on traditional physical course reserves.

+To place physical materials on reserve, please submit the Physical Course Reserves Processing Request.
 Submit requests 1 week prior to using course reserve material.
 Instructors can choose either a 3-hour or a 1-day loan period.

 We process requests in the order they are received.
 It is possible that materials become ready same-day.
 Watch for an email confirming that your item(s) are on available for students to check out